0xM1cx/Obsidian-Notes/Web_Development/JSFunctions.md

 Dividing a complex problem into smaller chunks makes your program easy to understand and reusable.

-sJavaScript also has a huge number of inbuilt functions.
+JavaScript also has a huge number of inbuilt functions.
 For example, `Math.sqrt()` is a function to calculate the square root of a number.

 In this tutorial, you will learn about user-defined functions.